jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 <a id="concurrent_testing_with_error_results"></a>

 ## Results of Concurrent Testing with error
-Here the performance is not the main objective: we just check in the K6 results that the "Ok" route leading to an expected 200 actually returns a 200 despite a high number of 500 errors implied concurently by the "Ko" route
+Here the performance is not the main objective, we check in the K6 results that the "Ok" route leading to an expected 200 actually returns a 200 despite a high number of 500 errors implied concurently by the "Ko" route
 |Service name|Scenario|Test type|XSLT Library|Requests per second|Kong Proxy Latency p95|K6 Avg|K6 p95|K6 p99|Kong Linux Memory|Data Sent|Data Rcvd
 |:--|:--|:--|:--|--:|--:|--:|--:|--:|--:|--:|--:|
 |calculator|1|WSDL Validation (req plugin only) with errors|N/A|4277 rps|0.99 ms|8.9 ms|16 ms|58.4 ms|2.7 Gib|2.3 GB|3.3 GB